browserengineering/book/book/embeds.md

 auto-detects the image format by peeking at the first few bytes of the binary data, which varies for each image format.]
 First, reinterpret the image "file" as a `BytesIO` object and pass it to Pillow.
-Then convert it to RGBA format (the same RGBA as in
+Then convert it to RGBA (the same RGBA as in
 [Chapter 11](/visual-effects.html#sdl-creates-the-window)), call `tobytes` (which performs the decode and puts the result in a raw byte array[^maybe-decode]), and wrap the result in a Skia `Image` object.